Forager Training Program

 Program Overview:

-The program culminates with a wild foods potluck, where each student contributes a dish featuring or inspired by foraged ingredients.
+The program culminates with a wild foods potluck, where each student contributes a dish featuring or inspired by locally foraged ingredients.

 Program Coverage